nayeonk/itpwebdev/notes-and-assignments/notes/404/oojs1.md

 cat.age // 1.5
 ```

-We can also change values to object properties:
+We can also set or change properties on an object:

 ```js
 cat.name = 'Chestnut';